hndanesh/hndanesh.github.io/sandworm/sandworm.md

 </iframe>

 ## June 2017: NotPetya
-This might have been the most destructive tool the crew used.
+This might have been the most destructive tool the group used.
 The attack started at a Ukranian accounting firm and spread through the update mechanism for one of the accounting software provided by the company.

 The exploits used in this attack were some of the leaked NSA exploits by Shadow Brokers like EternalBlue or EternalRomance.